Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Parallel Reinforcement Learning and Requirements

-We argue that distributed RL frameworks can better handle millions of tasks per second by providing deterministic concurrency.
+We argue that parallel RL frameworks should better handle millions of tasks per second by providing deterministic concurrency.
 Current frameworks, on the other hand, fall short in efficiently meeting the evolving demands of AI applications, indicating a significant gap in the field.

-This research aims to propose a novel system architecture that addresses these comprehensive requirements, bridging the gap in the current landscape and pushing the boundaries of what's possible in distributed RL.
+This research aims to propose a novel system architecture that addresses these comprehensive requirements, bridging the gap in the current landscape and pushing the boundaries of what is possible in parallel RL.